 All 10 of our trapezoidal rib options comport with the standards of practice that I have highlighted herein.
 So, caution is advised when a vendor claims to have the “best” solution for all these profiles with one or two product offerings.
 Something is always compromised in the interest of versatility.
 It may be quality, optimal performance or optimal cost.
-That’s why we have 15 total options for these varied profile types.
+That’s why we have a variety of bracket options for these varied profile types.
 Some are more suitable for rail mounting, others for direct attachment, others for both.
 Above to the left is an exposed fastener attachment solution.
 To the right, you will find a clamp-on solution for a hybrid trapezoidal roof.
 Some for corrugated, some for trapezoidal and still many others for standing seam.
 We are happy to tell our users the pros and cons of each—cost considerations included.

 The reduction of all these differentiators to a “one size fits all; fasten to the structure through the high rib” is potentially misleading to a buyer, who (we hope) practices their art in a more professional and scrutinizing manner.

 Metal roofs are unique.
-We have a 26-year track record attaching things to 1.9 million of these roofs, including almost 2 GW of solar in global installations without a single documented failure including exposure to 165-mph hurricane wind speeds.
+Since 1992, we have a track record of attaching things to over 2 million of these roofs, including almost 7 GW of solar in global installations without a single documented failure including exposure to 165-mph hurricane wind speeds.
 Our company carves our niche by making complexities simpler to our users on metal roofing projects.
 We can do this because metal roofing is our core competence and the only thing we do.
 We embrace that and have the credentials to prove it.